Boating Access -Your Way to the Water

-- Winter storms cause quick fluctuations in river and reservoir levels.
-The Corps of Engineers is in the delicate balancing act of providing adequate in-stream flows for migrating fish, filling reservoirs for the summer recreation and irrigation, and managing them for potential flood control needs.
-The Willamette, Rogue and other river systems can be highly variable this time of year.
+- Expect water level fluctuations on all of our waterbodies this year.
+The Corps of Engineers is in the delicate balancing act of providing adequate in-stream flows for migrating fish, holding reservoirs for the summer recreation and irrigation, and managing them for potential flood control needs.

 - If you plan to participate in other big-river fishing, make sure your gear is in good shape and you know how to use it.
 A good anchor, plenty of rope and a float is necessary for in-river fishing like this.
 Check the Oregon Dept. of Fish & Wildlife for fishing reports and information.

 - Before heading out, double check your boat, motor, equipment and safety gear.
 Make sure all life jackets are in good shape and fit the people in the boat.
 Also, do you have your Boater Education Card?